kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 <img sizes="(min-width: 970px) 976px, 100vw" srcset="assets/images/first-trip-low-res-i.jpg 565w, assets/images/first-trip-i.jpg 976w, assets/images/first-trip-hi-dpi-i.jpg 1952w" alt="Couple walking down a street.">
 ```

-### no.7 Creating an svg icon sprite and basic commands for gulp-svg-sprite commands
+### no.7 Creating an svg icon sprite and basic commands for gulp-svg-sprite

 To read more about gulp-svg-sprite go to its github page